techidaily/site-win11/source/_posts/unlocking-windows-calculator-functionality.md

 ![Open Calculator Using Start Menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-calculator-using-start-menu.jpg)
 3. Once you find it, click on it and a pop-up window will appear with all its features.

-You are now ready to start performing calculations!

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+You are now ready to start performing calculations!

 ## 8\.
 How to Open Calculator With Desktop Shortcut